 In the dying days of the decade, I was delighted to talk once more to Scott Horton of Antiwar Radio about the latest news regarding Guantánamo.
-The show — my 12th appearance with Scott — is available here, and in it Scott and I focused initially on the ABC News story linking the failed Christmas plane bomber Umar Farouk Abdulmutallab with two prisoners released from Guantánamo, which has been taken up by right-wingers to argue that no more Yemenis should be released from Guantánamo, and also, of course, to bolster their ongoing attempts to prevent the closure of the prison.
+The show — my 11th appearance with Scott — is available here, and here as an MP3, and in it Scott and I focused initially on the ABC News story linking the failed Christmas plane bomber Umar Farouk Abdulmutallab with two prisoners released from Guantánamo, which has been taken up by right-wingers to argue that no more Yemenis should be released from Guantánamo, and also, of course, to bolster their ongoing attempts to prevent the closure of the prison.

 I made a point, as I have on several occasions recently, that the men in question were Saudis, rather than Yemenis, which rather tended to undermine the purported connections being drawn (especially in light of the stories of the six wrongly imprisoned Yemenis who were released two weeks ago), and after our interview was recorded (but before it was aired), ABC News belatedly apologized for claiming that two ex-Guantánamo prisoners from Saudi Arabia were involved with al-Qaeda in Yemen, noting that one of the two men identified in the initial report had actually turned himself in to the Yemeni authorities in February 2009, and therefore could have had nothing to do with the plot.
 The retraction was welcome, of course, but it came far too late, after the damage had been done and the right-wing media and unprincipled lawmakers had taken the initial story and run with it in the most outrageous manner.